maciejpedzich/maciejpedzi.ch/src/content/blog/cheesing-a-subnetting-test-with-rust.md

 ---
 title: cheesing a subnetting test with rust
-description: "Learn how I've used Rust to help make an already easy subnetting test even easier"
+description: "Find out how I've used Rust to make an already easy subnetting test even easier"
 pubDate: 2024-12-26T09:47:47.456Z
 draft: true
 categories: